pguardiario/sqlite3-cli/README.md

 ## Features:

-- history
+- History
-- table name completion
+- Table name completion

 ## To Do: